TheCodeCache/Design-Patterns/Visitor.md

 w/o modifying the existing classes and breaking open/closed principle

 **Example:**
-We've an expression 1 + (2 + 3), we wanna print as well as compute the expression using visitors
+We've an expression 1 + (2 + 3), we wanna print as well as compute the expression
+We could use `visitor pattern` to solve this

 ```java
 interface ExpressionVisitor